visze/hyperSMURF/manual/examples_java.rst

 Requirements
 =============

 First we have to build a maven project and include the hyperSMURF library into the `pom.xml` file.
-Therefore we generate a new folder (`hyperSMURF-tutorial`) and then we generate a new `pom.xml` file.
+Therefore we generate a new folder (`hyperSMURF-tutorial`) with a new `pom.xml` file.

 .. code-block:: bash